google-deepmind/mishax/README.md

 `mishax.safe_greenlet`, given a complicated function `f` that allows running arbitrary callbacks somewhere deep inside (e.g. using Flax’s `intercept_methods`), enables transforming it into an ordinary-looking Python `for` loop that iterates over internal values and allows them to be replaced with other values.
 Behind the scenes, this will run `f` in a kind of separate “thread” –- but the user can mostly ignore that, and use the loop to read and write representations into the model during a forward pass, in a way that interoperates well with the rest of JAX.

+In `mishax.examples.gemma` you can find an example of instrumenting an LLM codebase; it's pointed at the https://github.com/google-deepmind/gemma reference implementation of Gemma.

 ### Note

 `ast_patcher` relies on code transformations of the target code, which violates some usual abstractions.
 Careless use may reduce codebase maintainability -- AST patching is best deployed in moderation and with care.
 For more details, see the `ModuleASTPatcher` docstring.